yaterjo/Predictive-Maintenance/README.md

 ![](Pics/)

 ## Recommended Next Steps
-Based on our findings, we recommend further investigation into the high-impact sensors.
+Based on our findings, we recommend further investigation into the high-impact sensors and time series to drill down more into another aspect of predicting their status.
 Continuous monitoring and real-time analysis of these could yield predictive maintenance schedules, averting failures before they occur.
 Furthermore, the adoption of the model into a production environment would warrant setting up a pipeline for periodic retraining, ensuring the model stays updated with the latest data and trends.
 ## Requirements
 - Python 3.7+
 - Libraries: pandas, numpy, sklearn, tensorflow, keras, matplotlib, seaborn, scikit-learn